sailor-elite/sailor-elite/README.md

 - 🌱 I’m currently learning **OpenCV and Linux**

-- 🎓 I hold an Engineer's degree in Electrical Engineering.
+- 🎓  I hold a Bachelor of Engineering degree in Electrical Engineering.

 - 🎓 I hold a master's degree in Computer Science.